Articles

 The CPRA obligates businesses to have a contract in place with any third party that is receiving or sharing their customer data.
 This enhances customer data security to reduce the number of third-party risks.

-Addition of the SPI category
+Addition of the SPI Category

 The CPRA adds a group of highly sensitive personal information that is subject to more strict purpose limitations and disclosure requirements.
 This includes: